Dairedos/roadmap-component/README.md

 # Flopcoin Roadmap Component
+# Made with in 2025 with AI in fraction of actual time that it would take me without it.
+Average devs are doomed - Daired

 A standalone React component displaying the Flopcoin project roadmap with interactive timeline and detailed modal views.